Brain4ess/Nexa/README.md

 <h1 align="center">Nexa</h1>

-Nexa is a backend for a PC hardware online store built with Django and PostgreSQL.
+<p align="center">Nexa is a backend for a PC hardware online store built with Django and PostgreSQL.</p>

 # Requirements
 * Python 3.14+